Multivariate experiments can deliver a wealth of information to fuel your Optimization Program

 Optimizing your website is important.
 The best visitor acquisition campaign in the world doesn’t matter if consumers aren’t converting once they visit your website.
 Likewise, implementing every tweak that you think could optimize conversions doesn’t matter if you don’t know what’s working.
 That’s where testing comes in.
 This blog walks you through the fundamentals of multivariate and A/B testing.

 Academically speaking, A/B tests make only one change at a time since A/B testing looks at the dependent variable results and does not take the interactions of independent variables into account.
-In the real world, companies don’t often have time to test in this way.
+In the real world, companies don’t always have time to test in this way.
 Or, if you’re changing multiple factors, you may want to know more about which change mattered.
 This is where multivariate testing comes in.

-Sometimes, based on your hypothesis, the testing methods can be combined.
-For instance, if you’re considering a major site redesign, it would be prudent to run an A/B test to ensure the redesign, as a whole, performs at least as well as your current site, and then use multivariate testing to optimize the redesign.
+Optimization practices often use a variety of methods.
+For instance, if you’re considering a major site redesign, it would be prudent to run an A/B test to ensure the redesign, as a whole, performs at least as well as your current site, and then use multivariate testing to quickly optimize the redesign.

 Multivariate testing can be very complicated from a statistical standpoint because in real-life testing, many of your “independent” variables are actually collinear, meaning the independent variables are likely correlated.
 Collinearity leads to skewed results when attempting to deduce the effect of individual independent variables.

-A common real-life example for an online retailer may be a customer’s demographics.
 Let’s say you’re a financial services provider trying to test how various demographics respond to your new, premium security campaign.
 You throw age into the mix because you think young adults will be less risk averse, and then you throw income into the mix because higher incomes have more to protect.
 Your results are likely skewed because there’s a correlation between age and income.
 You may overestimate the effect of one, while underestimating the effect of another.
-A skilled statistician will be able to help you control for this.

 When designing a multivariate experiment, you will first have to choose if you want to utilize a Full-Factorial or Fractional-Factorial design method.